Kasat1/FoundIPAddr/README.md

 It will create file "res.txt" with output, and it will print in output to console the same

-2. How to use python script:
+2.How to use python script:

 "python3 release.py  --f {{Name of file}} "